Property tax: Spain

+Real Estate Tax (Impuesto sobre Bienes Inmuebles): The tax is imposed on the value of ownership and other rights pertaining to real estate situated within the municipality responsible for tax collection.
+The tax is levied by local councils.
+Its administration is a joint responsibility between the State Administration and local councils.
+It was enacted on January 1, 1990.
+The real estate tax ranges from 0.4% to 1.1% based on the region.

+Refuse Collection: A small tax paid annually and collected by local municipality.
+It covers drainage & refuse collection.

 United Kingdom

-In the UK the ownership of residential property or land is not taxed, a situation almost unique in the OECD.
+In the UK the ownership of residential property or freehold land is not taxed, a situation almost unique in the OECD.
 Instead, the Council Tax is usually paid by the resident of a property, and only in the case of unoccupied property does the owner become liable to pay it (although owners can often obtain a discount or an exemption for empty properties).

 HM Revenue and Customs (HMRC) guidelines state: